 This forgets the fact that without American and Russian help, it’s likely Britain would not have lasted long in the fight against the Nazis.

 History is important and should not be forgotten.
 It’s when we forget history that the same issues from the past rear their ugly head in the future.

-However, a longing for a time that has gone an also have the same effect.
-It can destory a nation which should be looking forward to the future and hanging on to a past which has ben warped out of all proportion.
+However, a longing for a time that has gone can also have the same effect.
+It can destroy a nation that should be looking forward to the future and hanging on to a past that has been warped out of all proportion.